Purpose Built Rifles

 Frequently Asked Questions

-How does barrel length affect rifle performance?
+How do barrel length and twist rate affect 5.56 NATO performance?

 Related News